ibm-cloud-docs/BlockStorage/snapshots.md

 ## How do I Delete a Snapshot?

 Snapshots that are no longer needed can be manually removed to free up space for future snapshots.
-Deletion is done via Storage, Block Storage or File Storage.
+Deletion is done via **Storage, {{site.data.keyword.blockstorageshort}}**.

 1. Click on your storage volume and scroll down to the Snapshot section to see a list of existing snapshots.
 2. Click the **Actions** drop-down list next to a particular snapshot and click **Delete** to delete the snapshot.
 This will not affect any future or past snapshots on the same schedule as there is no dependency between snapshots.